maici/getting-started/README.md

 The style of the pcm can be customize mainly thought 2 json objects :

-1. style : define the css style.
+1. Style : define the css style.
 ```json
 {
     "style": {